 The Children of Dragons

 Argaia is a lush and beautiful world, primarily dominated by the Human species.
 It was not always so.
 Long before the current age of strife, Humans shared the planet with another intelligent, bipedal species.
 Some countries called them the Dragoons, some the Dragonkin, and others gave more colorful names such as the Umbrae or the Cono'cala.
-But universally this species was referred to as the children of dragons.
+But universally this species was referred to as the Children of Dragons.

 There is great debate over what they looked like, with some ancient texts describing them as lizardlike, and others as feathered angels.
-Some scholars claim the children of dragons changed their shape, others that their shape was only set in the eye of the beholder, and others still have postulated that each of them was unique.
+Some scholars claim the Children of Dragons changed their shape, others that their shape was only set in the eye of the beholder, and others still have postulated that each of them was unique.

-No dragons dwelt upon Argaia, but the children of dragons spoke of them with reverence, and taught the Humans to worships those draconic celestials as gods.
-It was the children of dragons who first taught Humans how to wield magic, though Humans proved to be less able practitioners.
+No Dragons dwelt upon Argaia, but the Children of Dragons spoke of them with reverence, and taught the Humans to worships those draconic celestials as gods.
+It was the Children of Dragons who first taught Humans how to wield magic, though Humans proved to be less able practitioners.

 The Celestial Struggle

-The gods of the children of dragons had long been embroiled in a struggle for supremacy.
+The gods of the Children of Dragons had long been embroiled in a struggle for supremacy.
 In the many Realms Beyond that lay past Argaia, past the Celestial Veil, there was ever conflict over control for the Gates of Heaven.
 Numerous entities had vied for supremacy, but none were as strong as the Nine Dragons who held the gates.

 But in that struggle, an old foe of the Dragons tried a new stratagem.
 The Phoenix, worshipped only by cults scattered across Argaia, fractured itself, taking nine distinct forms, each designed to counter one of the Nine Dragons.
 The war the Phoenix launched ended in less than the blink of an eye, yet to these celestial entities, it raged for what felt like an eternity.

 In the end, the Dragons were laid low and sealed away.
-But the Phoenix’s victory was bittersweet, for though it had defeated its ancient enemy, fractured, it now lacked the power to open the Gates.
+But the Phoenix’s victory was bittersweet, for though it had defeated its ancient enemy, fractured, it now lacked the power to open the gates.

 Decline of the Old Gods, Ascent of the New

-No one knows when the first blow was struck, but the earliest histories describe the city-state of Blackcloud as hosting a "Great Liberation" in which the three children of dragons residing there were executed and burned.
+No one knows when the first blow was struck, but the earliest histories describe the city-state of Blackcloud as hosting a "Great Liberation" in which the three Children of Dragons residing there were executed and burned.
 Some decried the killing, but a precedent had been set for those who craved violence or nursed resentment.
 A sweeping genocide followed before the year was out.
-Despite their mystical nature, the children of dragons had never craved power or dominance, and were unprepared to fight for survival.
+Despite their mystical nature, the Children of Dragons had never craved power or dominance, and were unprepared to fight for survival.
 If any of their kind hid away in safety during that time, it is unknown.

-The Phoenixborn Saria Guideman charms her guests into genteel submission, as outside, chaos reigns.
+Phoenixborn Saria Guideman charms her guests into genteel submission, as outside, chaos reigns.

 The First Red Rains

-More than a century after the genocide of the children of dragons, a great horror fell upon the continent of Highriver.
+More than a century after the genocide of the Children of Dragons, a great horror fell upon the continent of Highriver.
 A terrible storm struck, only the rain that fell was crimson and thick, looking every bit like blood.
 Fear and panic spread among the populace, and this fear proved well founded.
 The rain was as unwholesome as it appeared, and everything that it touched was sickened.
 And those living things that were exposed overlong began to change.
-The Red Rains swept across the planet, and wherever they went, horror followed.
+The Red Rains swept across the planet, and wherever they went, abomination followed.
 Monsters, some as small as cows, others looming over the tallest castle spires, stalked the land, slaughtering as they went.
 These were the first Chimera, looking like terrible amalgamations of people, plants, and animals.
-When the Red Rains ended, they left behind a world filled with unspeakable horrors.
+When the Red Rains ended, they left behind a world filled with unspeakable monstrosities.

 The Vermillion Council Reveals Itself